 We learned from the site visit that home owners are CJ’s primary customers, and they travel from far away to look for unique items for home renovations.
 They tend to come here with specific requirements in mind and in-store navigation is not a big issue for them.
 The customers are unsure if they could find the item they need in store, and they worry if the item will actually match well with other furnitures in their homes.
 Based on the insights, we wondered:

-How might we help CJ customers purchase the item they need without wondering how the item will look like in their homes?
+How might we help CJ customers find items they need with ease and purchase them without wondering how well the items will look like in their homes?

 We designed Trove, a mobile personalized shopping experience that enables CJ customers to purchase unique items that meet their requirements with the option to visualize how the item would look in their homes.